Newport Jazz Festival: Return to Newport in 1981

 In 1981, George Wein brought the Newport Jazz Festival back to Newport, partly to preserve the Newport Jazz Festival legacy and to protect his interest in the Newport Jazz Festival name.
 Arrangements with the title sponsor of the Newport Jazz Festival-New York had seen that festival promoted as the "Kool Jazz Festival".
 The revived festival took place at Fort Adams State Park, where it has remained since.

 Newport, now quite keen to tourism, was extremely receptive to the resumption of its Newport Jazz Festival.
 The 1981 bill featured a lineup entirely of jazz performers, including McCoy Tyner, Dexter Gordon, Miles Davis, Dave Brubeck, Dizzy Gillespie, and Art Blakey.
 The festival was immediately successful upon returning to Newport, although no longer quite the draw it had been in its first years, owing to shifting interests and to the proliferation of competing festivals.
 Future installments in the 1980s and 1990s also predominantly featured jazz performers, although acts in other genres continued to appear sporadically, including return performances by B.B.
 King and Ray Charles in 1984, and blues rock guitarist Stevie Ray Vaughan and his band Double Trouble in 1985.
 In 1988, the festival began also hosting annual concerts at the Newport Casino, where the first festival was held in 1954, with performers such as Tony Bennett, Mel Tormé, Illinois Jacquet, k.d. lang, Diana Krall, Ray Charles, Harry Connick Jr., and Wynton Marsalis.

 JVC became the primary sponsor of the festival in 1984; Wein stated that the audio-visual equipment company, which had recently developed the VHS video cassette, offered a sponsorship package, and Kool agreed to withdraw its sponsorship for financial reasons.

 That year the event was renamed the JVC Jazz Festival.
-That year's lineup reflected a shift away from an almost exclusive focus on mainstream jazz, and introcuded blues, soul, and experimental jazz performers.
+That year's lineup reflected a shift away from an almost exclusive focus on mainstream jazz, and introduced blues, soul, and experimental jazz performers.
 Performers included Charles, Gillespie, Davis, Ron Carter, and Flora Purim.
 Coverage in The Providence Journal characterized the lineup as "the most exciting in at least five years."
 The festival drew a varied crowd of 7,000 that year.